garymendor/unstoppable-tides-wiki/setting/remedial-school/schedule.md

 Five minutes before the end of gym class, the gym teacher blows a whistle to call students in.
 Any girl who urinated or defecated during gym class must remove her gym shorts and shirt *outside* the locker room, hang them on the clothesline outside the girls' locker room, and enter the locker room in her panties, socks, and shoes.
 After all students have entered, the clothesline will be sealed behind glass, to be hung back out at the start of the next gym class for the students to collect before class.
 All gym uniforms have the student's name printed on them, to make it easier for the students (or other observers) to identify their dirty gym clothes on the line.

-On Friday, before the end of the day, custodial staff will collect gym clothes from the clotheslines and students' gym lockers and distribute them to the students' classrooms to take home.
+On Friday, before the end of the day, custodial staff will collect gym clothes from the clotheslines and students' gym lockers and distribute them to the students' sixth period classrooms to be taken home.

 During shower time, students whose panties are wet or soiled and whose changing time has not yet arrived may remove their wet or soiled panties to shower, but must put them back on after drying off, and may not rinse or wash them in any way.
 Each shower stall has an alcove to store panties while showering; any student who loses control of her bladder or bowels while showering must immediately turn off the shower and put her panties back on, and may not do any further cleanup except to dry off her upper body or hair.
 This is considered an accident without asking to go, and earns an F and the usual changing-time penalty.
 # After-School Activities